tmtsoftware/esw-web-app-example/README.md

+# ESW Web App Example

-# This is example application containing [tutorial](https://tmtsoftware.github.io/esw-web-app-example/0.1.0-SNAPSHOT/index.html) to generate web application with frontend and backend using [template](https://github.com/tmtsoftware/esw-web-app-template.g8)
+This is an example application containing a [tutorial](https://tmtsoftware.github.io/esw-web-app-example/0.1.0-SNAPSHOT/index.html) to generate a web application with a frontend user interface and a backend HTTP service using the ESW Web App [template](https://github.com/tmtsoftware/esw-web-app-template.g8)